 Good example: “I spy with my little eye something that is black and white.”
 The answer is a cow and the car is passing a large field of cows so there’s no doubt that everyone can see them.

 Bad example: “I spy with my little eye something that is pink.”
 The pink object is a car, but it sped by so fast that only the spying person could possibly have seen it.
 This isn’t fair to the other players.

-This is another popular game for road trips.
+License plate games are popular games for road trips.
 You can work as a team or make it competitive.
 It’s great for long road trips because it will take a long time to fill your list (and most people aren’t able to unless they’re going to a popular tourist destination).

-The other way has a better chance of producing a winner, and this one is better for competitive players.
+The second way to play has a better chance of producing a winner, and this one is better for competitive players.
 You’re looking for license plates to either fill the alphabet or number slots from 1 to 10.
 The number one is better for very small children because it shouldn’t take too long if they’re paying attention.

-Make sure to write down the numbers, letters, or states as you go along.
+Make sure to use a pencil and paper to write down the numbers, letters, or states as you go along.
 It can be difficult to keep track.

 3. Twenty Questions

 Another one of the best games in the car.
 You can pair 20 questions with I Spy or play it as a standalone game.